 Karen began her career in the K-12 setting.
 While in her position as an Instructional Technology Specialist in Forsyth County (GA), she held various leadership positions at the school and district levels before transitioning into a corporate educational technology role.

 Gill holds British and French nationalities and lives in south-west France.

 Maria lives in Denver, Colorado.

-Susan’s unique 360 perspective features diverse professional experience including classroom instruction (K12), student support services (Higher Ed), and technology and operations (K12 and Higher Ed).
+Susan’s unique 360 perspective features diverse professional experience in education technology, including classroom instruction (K12), student support services (Higher Ed), and technology and operations (K12 and Higher Ed).
 Susan managed the first interoperability program at Houston ISD, managed enterprise IT implementations, and led implementation and operations of a new campus for a Virtual Academy.